gibus/SpreadRevolutionaryDate/README.md

 ### channels

-This option can be specified multiple time, with values as strings. `spread-revolutionary-date` will spread on every channel specified with this option.
+This option can be specified multiple times, with values as strings. `spread-revolutionary-date` will spread on every channel specified with this option.
 This option should be specified at least one time if ["test"](#test) option is not set.
 It is ignored if ["test"](#test) option is set.

 ### test\_channels

-This option can be specified multiple time, with values as strings. `spread-revolutionary-date` will spread on every channel specified with this option.
+This option can be specified multiple times, with values as strings. `spread-revolutionary-date` will spread on every channel specified with this option.
 This option should be specified at least one time if ["test"](#test) option is set.
 It is ignored if ["test"](#test) option is not set.

 ## RevolutionaryDate acab option

 This boolean option takes no value, either it is defined or not.
-Instead of spreading the current date and time, pretend that decimal time is 1:31:20 (which corresponds to 03:08:56 UTC, 04:08:56 Paris winter time, or 05:08:56 Paris summer time, in sexagesimal scale used by common Anglo-Babylonian Time).
+If defined, instead of spreading the current date and time, pretend that decimal time is 1:31:20 (which corresponds to 03:08:56 UTC, 04:08:56 Paris winter time, or 05:08:56 Paris summer time, in sexagesimal scale used by common Anglo-Babylonian Time).
 The `acab` option should be defined in the `[revolutionarydate]` section of the configuration file.
 It is only used if ["msgmaker"](#msgmaker) option is `RevolutionaryDate`.

 ## PromptUser default option